The 11 Best Vegetarian Meal Delivery Services for Easy and Healthy At-Home Dining

 Best for Special Diets

 Sun Basket serves up a whole host of different menu options, making it an excellent option for vegetarians who want to customize their meal plan even further.
-Pescatarian, dairy-free, gluten-free, carb-conscious, diabetes-friendly and Paleo are just a few of the tasty options available for subscribers—though it’s worth noting that those with Celiac disease or serious food allergies should look elsewhere since Sun Basket meals come from shared facilities.
+Vegetarian, pescatarian, gluten-free, diabetes-friendly and Paleo are just a few of the tasty options available for subscribers—though it’s worth noting that those with Celiac disease or serious food allergies should look elsewhere since Sun Basket meals come from shared facilities.
 That said, all the menus share a focus on minimizing food waste and elevating flavor with only fresh, organic produce (and fish from sustainable sources if you so choose).
 Indeed, the Sun Basket philosophy places a high premium on quality ingredients, so you can count on a delicious dining experience, whether you opt for the quick and easy pre-prepared meals or the classic cook-your-own meal kit option.
 Some previous veggie winners have included pappardelle with wilted greens, hazelnuts and ricotta salata and five-spiced tofu and walnut lettuce cups with hoisin.
 Yum.

 Availability: Sun Basket currently ships to most zip codes in the United States—but if you live in Alaska, Hawaii, Montana, North Dakota, and some parts of New Mexico, you’re out of luck.
 Also, keep in mind that not all delivery days are available in all areas, so depending where you live, this one might work best if you have a more flexible schedule.